 Friedrich Merz emerges from internal consultations on May 6 after losing the vote for chancellor.
 (Photo by Sean Gallup/Getty Images)

 National crisis?
-Merz fails to win German chancellorship vote
+Merz struggles to win German chancellorship vote

-Friedrich Merz, leader of the German Christian Democratic Union (CDU) party, has failed to garner enough votes in the Bundestag to become chancellor of Germany.
+Friedrich Merz, leader of the German Christian Democratic Union (CDU) party, has failed to garner enough votes in the Bundestag to become chancellor of Germany in the first round.

 On May 6 at 9 am the main chamber of the German Bundestag, or parliament, rejected his candidacy in a secret vote.
 Merz received 310 out of 621 votes, missing the necessary majority by six votes.